Htou/YelpCamp/README.md

 # Leklands - a YelpCamp project
 A Node.js Website I am working on.

-Technologies used: Node.js, Express MangoDB, Mongoose, ejs and various npm packages
+Technologies used: Node.js, Express, MangoDB, Mongoose, ejs and various npm packages